Dr Robin James Smith

 Overview:

-I am currently a Reader in Sociology in the Cardiff School of Social Sciences where I teach a number of modules concerning ethnography, everyday (urban) life, interactionist theory, qualitative research methods, and ethnomethodology.
+I am Reader in Sociology in the School of Social Sciences where I teach ethnography, urban sociology, interactionist theory, qualitative research methods, and ethnomethodology.

-My research is influenced by the work and sensibilities of Harold Garfinkel, Harvey Sacks and Erving Goffman.
-Projects have broadly focused upon membership categorisation practices and everyday and work mobilities.
-These projects have included an ethnography of urban outreach work with the street homeless, a study of social scientific reasoning, and studies of mobile interaction and spatial categorisation practices in cycling and walking.
-I am currently pursuing some of the above interests via participant observation of the work of Mountain Rescue.
+More generally, my research is heavily influenced by the work of Harold Garfinkel and Harvey Sacks and has included: an ethnography of urban outreach work with the street homeless; a study of social scientific reasoning and coding procedures; and studies of mobile interaction and spatial categorisation practices in cycling, walking, and running.
+In my spare time, I am pursuing some of the above interests via an ongoing ethnomethodological ethnography of the work of Mountain Rescue.
+And I am, like many others, trying to work out ways to describe scenes and activities featuring (social) robots and "AI"/automated systems.

 Current positions: